junxit/us-congress-bills-115/metadata.md

 - 2017-11-07 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-399, Part I.
 - 2017-11-07 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-399, Part I.
 - 2017-11-08 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-05-17 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2018-05-23 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+Without written report.
+- 2018-05-23 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+Without written report.
+- 2018-05-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 432.